themangosteen/lpy-lsystems-adapted/README.txt

 Boost::Python3 1.49
 Qt5Core

-optionally adjust CMakeLists.txt to use:
-Python 2.7
+optionally use cmake -DBUILDPYTHON2=ON to build with minimum deps Python 2.7
 Boost::Python 1.49